At a Glance

 Minimum Australian Year 12 Senior Secondary Certificate of Education (or foreign equivalent).
-Minimum age 18 unless you are enrolling directly from Year 12 aged 17.
-All students under 18 must provide evidence of a Homestay arrangement and signed permission from a parent or legal guardian.
+Minimum age 18.
 Minimum English language proficiency of IELTS 5.5 (overall band) or equivalent by Pearson, Cambridge, or TOEFL.

 Students will submit a pre-training assessment review to assess if the course is appropriate for their interests and abilities, plus an LLN test to determine learner needs.
 Additional requirements will be arranged at this point.

 In order to achieve the CHC33015 - Certificate III in Individual Support, students must satisfactorily complete 13 units of competency: 7 core units plus 6 elective units.

 |CHCCCS023||Support independence and well being|